K9 Thunder: General characteristics

-The shells, fed by from a K10 ammunition resupply vehicle, enter from the door behind the turret and are automatically rolled and loaded on the rack.
+The shells, fed from a K10 ammunition resupply vehicle, enter from the door behind the turret and are automatically rolled and loaded on the rack.
 When the shooting specification is decided, the chosen shell is placed on the tray in the center of the rack.
 A loader pulls the tray handle, and the shell slides into the carrier.
 Then the carrier repositions to the angle of shooting, and transfers the shell to the autoloader, which immediately "throws" the shell into the barrel.

 The K9 uses the TALIN (Tactical Advanced Land Inertial Navigator) 5000 for its INS, purchased from Honeywell Aerospace after the announcement of the development of a ring laser gyroscope system that can withstand the shock from gunfire.
 The positioning device consists of a ring laser gyro that can detect up to one-ten-thousandth of Earth's rotational angular velocity, an accelerometer that can detect up to one-hundred-thousandth of Earth's gravitational acceleration, and a navigation computer that calculates using data detected by these sensors.
 This positioning device calculates the location of the self-propelled gun, the azimuth angle of the gun to the north, and the elevation and inclination angle of the earth's horizontal plane by itself.
 The calculated navigation information and posture information are provided to the fire control system, which has a positional accuracy within 10 m, an azimuthal accuracy within 0.7 mil, and an elevation and inclination angle accuracy within 0.35 mil.

 The K9 has both manual (mechanical and optical) and automatic (electronic) fire control system.
 The manual fire control system is similar to that of K55, while the AFCS consists largely of a system controller, display, a shooting controller with a built-in ballistic program, a communication processor, and a power controller, and serves as an interface between the operator and the machine.
 Various electronic control devices such as positioning devices, gun & turret driving systems, ammunition transports, trigger devices, gun temperature sensors, and radios are interlinked to achieve automation.
 The AFCS uses ballistic programs and muzzle velocity sensors to calculate firing data on its own, as well as to receive shooting commands via data and voice communication from the BTCS.
 The FCS is the first of its kind in that it can calculate weather measurements by altitude, thus providing more precise shooting specifications.